ftsrg/gamma/README.md

 * Have an Eclipse instance (Eclipse IDE for Java and DSL Developers) with EMF and Xtext and Java 1.8, .
 * Install VIATRA 2.1.1 and the Yakindu Statechart Tools 3.5.3.
-* Exit Eclipse and extract the Gamma zip file containing the `plugins` folder with the Gamma JAR files into the dropins folder of Eclipse (this will create the plugins directory in the dropins folder, containing the JAR files of Gamma).
+* Exit Eclipse and extract the Gamma zip file containing the `dropins/plugins` folder (with the Gamma JAR files) into the home folder of Eclipse.
+This will create the plugins directory in the dropins folder of your home Eclipse folder, which should contain all JAR files of Gamma.
 * When starting Eclipse for the first time, you might need to start it with the -clean flag.
 * Check if the plugin installed successfully in Help > About Eclipse and by clicking Installation Details.
 On the Plug-ins tab, sort the entries by Plugin-in Id and look for entries starting with hu.bme.mit.gamma.
 * For formal verification, download and extract UPPAAL.
 In order to let Gamma find the UPPAAL executables, add the bin-Win32 or bin-Linux folder to the path environment variable (depending on the operating system being used).